COVID-19 Updates

 How to Apply

-UC San Diego selects its residents through the Electronic Residency Application Service (ERAS) and National Resident Matching P
+UC San Diego selects its residents through the Electronic Residency Application Service (ERAS) and National Resident Matching Program.

 We generally receive approximately 3,500 completed applications per year and interview approximately 600 applicants.
 Our residency recruitment committee reviews all applications, evaluating multiple factors including: